kvnalxnd3r/kvnalxnd3r.github.io/_posts/2025-05-23-integrating-fleet-server-and-preparing-windows-vm.md

 Fleet server is need some time to load but once its done, click on **Add Fleet Server** button, it will then navigate us to this page where we could download Fleet Server installer.

-Screenshot below shows us that we first need to download the file, for next is to set the ELK stack to **Production** mode because we have our own certificates that we generated on [previous tutorial]((https://kvnalxnd3r.github.io/posts/ELK-installation-with-two-vm/)).
+Screenshot below shows us that we first need to download the file, for next is to set the ELK stack to **Production** mode because we have our own certificates that we generated on previous tutorial.
 And on the fourth steps, we specified the location of where we want to attached our Fleet server host.
 In here, I insert the address of our Ubuntu Server machine and put it in port ``8220`` and then click

 ![Desktop View](assets/img/posts/2025-05-23-integrating-fleet-server-and-preparing-windows-vm/adding-fleet-server-host.png){: width="800"}
 _Adding Fleet Server_